archezinternational/hugo/content/shop/tilespack.md

 ___

 Hi archifriend!
-Below I leave you all the specifications of this product:
+Below we leave you all the specifications of this product:

 **File size:** 13 MB